A Person of Character

 A trait that seems to be vanishing in todays competitive world is a commitment to ethics.
 Why are ethics the first thing to throw overboard once the ship starts to sink?
 Because life is complex, we can always point a finger and find an excuse so we don’t take on our sacrificial abandonment of principles as a sign of our dysfunctional values.
 We massage our questionable behavior with kind words and accept the unacceptable.

 However, a person of character doesn’t subscribe to this.
-They watch themselves closely and cling to values even when their is a cost.
-So in so wrote, “self-monitoring raises issues that get us directly into the weighty areas of morality, ethics, and values” (2014, Kindle location 1,563).
+They watch themselves closely and cling to values even when there is a cost.
+Brian R. Little wrote, “self-monitoring raises issues that get us directly into the weighty areas of morality, ethics, and values” (Little, 2014).
 Basically, self-monitoring doesn’t allow for self-protecting interpretations.

-A person of character is “less concerned with how others view them and are guided in their behavior by their own traits and values rather than situational expectations” (2014, Kindle location 1,308).
+A person of character is “less concerned with how others view them and are guided in their behavior by their own traits and values rather than situational expectations” (Little, 2014).
 This is a tough call for social animals like humans.

 Firmness of purpose is one of the most necessary sinews of character, and one of the best instruments of success.
 Without it genius wastes its efforts in a maze of inconsistencies.